 When are bhajans conducted at the Sai Centre?

 Bhajans bring Sai devotees together.
-We have bhajans at our centre every day.
+We have daily bhajans at the Sai Centre.
 The Bhajan schedule at 133 Moulmein provides you with the details of the daily bhajan sessions.
-We have Chinese Bhajans conducted on Sunday and Tuesday and English bhajans on Wednesday and Friday.
-The traditional bhajan led by Sai Society is held every Thursday at 8 pm.
-Veda Chanting at 7 pm precedes Bhajan sessions on Thursdays.
-During the pandemic period, online bhajans are held every Thursday at the same time on our Youtube Channel.
-Do subscribe to our Youtube channel to get notified regularly.
+We have Chinese Bhajans conducted on Sunday and Tuesday and English bhajans on Friday.
+These are led by different bhajan groups.
+The traditional bhajan led by Sai Society itself is held every Thursday at 8 pm.
+Veda Chanting at 7:30 pm precedes Bhajan sessions on Thursdays.
+Do subscribe to our Youtube channel and other Social Media channels to get notified regularly (see below).

 What is the significance of sacred ash (Vibhuti) offered at the altar of the Sai Centre?